 Does ADHD medication “delay” the puberty?
 Clinical evidence shows no meaningful link between stimulant treatment and the age at which puberty begins in boys or girls.

-However, some children—whether they take ADHD medication or not—naturally enter puberty later than their peers.
-This is known as constitutional delay of growth and puberty, often referred to as the “late bloomer” effect.
+However, some children, whether on medication or not, naturally experience later puberty.
+This is known as constitutional delay of growth and puberty, often referred to as the “late bloomer” pattern.

-In practice, this means that if a child on medication starts puberty later, it is usually due to this natural variation rather than the medication itself.
-It is quite common and can occur in children with or without ADHD.
+In practice, if a child on medication enters puberty later, it is usually due to this natural variation rather than the medication itself.
+This pattern is relatively common in children with or without ADHD.

-For example, a child with ADHD may begin their growth spurt at 14 while peers start at 12, but they typically catch up and reach their full adult height.
+For example, a child with ADHD may begin their growth spurt at 14 years, while peers start around 12 years, but most eventually catch up and reach their expected adult height.

 For more on how ADHD often involves a delay in brain maturity, see: Why Children with ADHD May Act Younger Than Their Age: Understanding Brain Maturity Delays